RoboMorph: Evolving Robot Morphology using Large Language Models: Limitations and Future Work

 \section{Limitations and Future Work}

-\textbf{More tailored input prompts.} A valuable direction for future work is to develop a curated set of input prompts specifically tailored to robot design.
-This would require further advancements in prompt engineering to refine the LLM's output responses.
-One promising approach could involve incorporating mutation operators commonly found in EAs into the natural language space, as demonstrated in~\cite{fernando2023promptbreeder}.
-This may be advantageous since the natural language space operates at a lower fidelity than the corresponding design space, potentially making search and optimization more efficient.
-Additionally, automating prompt discovery could help mitigate occasional hallucinations produced by the LLM for the given task.
+\textbf{Expanding the design space.} One future direction is to broaden the range of generated robot designs.
+This could be achieved by relaxing grammar constraints to permit a wider variety of materials, component types, and scalable link dimensions.
+Another promising avenue is to map grammar-defined components directly to hardware modules, enabling real-world assembly from a standardized kit of parts.

-\textbf{Diverse mix of environments.} A natural next step is to ensure broad coverage of various environmental features, such as terrain shape and texture.
-Extending this work to design a more general-purpose robot capable of traversing multiple terrains simultaneously would be an interesting direction.
-An open question remains whether this could be achieved by initializing the system with diverse few-shot examples specifically tailored to different environments.
-Alternatively, incorporating textual descriptions of the environment into the prompt may encourage the LLM to generate morphologies that dynamically adapt to varying terrain conditions.
+\textbf{Diverse mix of environments.} A natural next step is to extend the framework to robots that can traverse multiple terrain types, for example by initializing with few-shot examples tailored to different environments or incorporating textual terrain descriptions directly into the prompt.
+Achieving robustness across terrains would move closer to creating versatile, all-terrain robots and serve as a testbed for evaluating how well LLMs generalize design principles beyond single-task optimization.

-\textbf{Joint generation of a robot and its policy.} Future research could explore whether LLMs are capable of co-designing both a robot’s morphology and its control strategy.
-Recent work, such as~\cite{ma2024eureka}, has demonstrated the possibility of using LLMs to generate reward functions without task-specific prompting or predefined reward templates.
+\textbf{Joint generation of a robot and its policy.} A promising direction is jointly generating robot morphologies and corresponding control strategies with LLMs.
+Recent studies, such as~\cite{ma2024eureka}, have shown that LLMs can generate reward functions without task-specific prompting or predefined templates.
+Building on this, LLMs could also propose high-level control heuristics or policy structures in parallel with morphology, which may help reduce the reliance on costly per-design RL training.

+\textbf{Baselines and robustness.} Comparing against a traditional EA with random mutation and crossover on the same grammar and RL pipeline would isolate the LLM's contribution more precisely.
+Studying prompt sensitivity across variations in phrasing, few-shot formatting, and chain-of-thought instructions would clarify robustness to prompt design choices.
+Evaluating open-source LLM alternatives and incorporating quantitative diversity metrics would further strengthen the evaluation.